rohanshetty1888/Analytics/DataAnalysis/RandomForest/BreastCancer/ReadMe.md

 <b>Problem Statement:</b><br>

-Build a random forest classifier using python scikit learn library to predict the Breast cancer type (Benign or Malignant).br>
+Build a random forest classifier using python scikit learn library to predict the Breast cancer type (Benign or Malignant).<br>

 <b>Available Data:</b><br>
 I have used the UCI breast cancer dataset to build the random forest classifier in Python. <br>